 Teatime to Tailgates

-Remembering K-State's food connections
+Remembering K-State's Food Connections

 To celebrate K-State's sesquicentennial, the College of Human Ecology has published Teatime to Tailgates: 150 Years at the K-State Table, a book about the university's rich food heritage featuring stories and recipes from 1863 to 2013.

+The State Library of Kansas has honored the book along with 14 other "quality titles with wide public appeal, either written by Kansans or about a Kansas-related topic."
 Although it is a college project, the book encompasses the entire university from Call Hall's ice cream parlor to Van Zile's dining room, from Practical Cookery's recipe for Lemon Icebox Cookies to the union's Crown rolls.

 Some of the first students 150 years ago learned the science of agriculture and of cookery.
 They learned, in other words, to grow better wheat and bake better bread as they strengthened their families and their communities.